About your newborn’s first week of life

 Common health problems in the first week of life

 It’s common for babies to develop sticky or discharging eyes during the first few weeks of life.
 The most common cause is blocked tear ducts, and this usually gets better by itself.
 Gentle eye cleansing and massage will help.
-But it’s best to have your GP or child and family health nurse check your baby’s eyes if they’re sticky.
+But it’s best to have your GP or child and family health nurse check your baby’s eyes if they’re red and sticky.

 Newborn babies can develop all sorts of rashes, which usually aren’t serious.
 But if your baby has a rash, it’s best to have your GP or child and family health nurse check it out.
 Common rashes include cradle cap, nappy rash, heat rash, eczema, milia and dry skin.